-If being cooped up at home has you feeling antsy to take on new projects but social distancing and the need to stay home are keeping you from running out to the nearest hardware store or craft supply shop, fear not!
+If you're feeling ready to take on new projects but don't feel like running to your nearest hardware store or craft supply shop, fear not!
 There are plenty of small, DIY projects you can undertake right at home that will fill your creative void, scratch the proverbial handy-person's itch, and even reduce your stress levels — all using some basic items or tools that you probably already have at home.
 Get ready to feel productive — you can thank us later!

 1. Rearrange your furniture.

 What better way to give new life to an existing space without spending a single penny than by simply moving some furniture around?
 Rearranging your furniture, even if it's just a few pieces, can really refresh any room and allow you to appreciate your space in a new way and look at your furniture with new eyes.
 If you've already had to relocate a desk from one room to another to create a home office, consider that a head start on this project.
 There's no time like the present to finish it!

 Video of the Day